g3ck00/Grex/README.md

 # Grex
-Simple CRUD utility for MySQL databases.
+Simple CRUD utility for MySQL databases written in Java.